CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/basicemailsessiondetails.md

 ## Summary

-The `BasicEmailSessionDetails` data type is used to open and maintain a session with a mail server.
+The `BasicEmailSessionDetails` data type is used to represent configuration for opening and maintaining a session with a mail server.

 | | |
 |-|-|